Jarvis Island: Birds

 Jarvis Island once held some of the largest seabird breeding colonies in the tropical ocean.
 Still, guano mining and the introduction of rodents have ruined much of the island's native wildlife.
 Eight breeding species were recorded in 1982, compared to thirteen in 1996 and fourteen in 2004.
 The Polynesian storm petrel had made its return after over 40 years of absence from Jarvis Island, and the number of brown noddies multiplied from just a few birds in 1982 to nearly 10,000.
 Just twelve spectacled terns were recorded in 1982, but by 2004, over 200 nests were found there.
 The island, with its surrounding marine waters, has been recognized as an Important Bird Area (IBA) by BirdLife International because it supports colonies of lesser frigatebirds, brown and masked boobies, red-tailed tropicbirds, Polynesian storm petrels, blue noddies and sooty terns, as well as serving as a migratory stopover for bristle-thighed curlews.

 History

 Prehistory

 Jarvis Island is unlikely to have hosted permanent human occupation before its use for guano mining.
-However, it is possible the island was utilized as a waypoint or stopover island by Polynesian voyagers.
+However, it is possible the island was utilized as a waypoint or stopover island by Polynesian voyagers; it is 375 km southwest of Kiritimati, which was used by them between c.
+1250 and 1450 AD.
 The remoteness of the island and a lack of freshwater resources have prevented large-scale archaeological surveys from taking place.